 Useful for digging, cutting and planting, hori hori knives are versatile gardening tools.
 Although they might look fairly simple in design, most have several clever features to make them well-suited to a range of different outdoor jobs.

 We’ve scoured the internet to find the very best hori hori knives you can buy online - only high-quality designs have made it onto our list.
-Scroll down to see our favourites and find our buyers guide at the bottom of this article.
+Scroll down to see our favourites or skip to our buyers guide at the bottom of this article.

 The best hori hori knives for gardening tasks